Privacy-aware Gaussian Process Regression: Methodology

 In practice, the number of sensitive inputs can be infinite.
 A typical example is that the user wants to protect the output values of $f$ over an open subregion of $\mathbb{R}^d$.
-We will show that the kernel-based strongly privacy-aware solutions in Section \ref{sec:kernel} allows for studying such a problem.
 Recall that the optimal covariance matrix is